vouillon/opam-android-repository/README.md

 The Android NDK is in `%{lib}%/android-ndk` where `%{prefix}%` is the directory under which OPAM normally puts libraries (typically, `~/.opam/4.00.1/lib/` for OCaml 4.00.1).
-The C compiler is called with the right options when invoked through the OCaml compilers
+The C compiler is called with the right options when invoked through the OCaml compilers, so this location only matters if you need to invoke the compiler directly.
+See the build script for package `android-c-openssh` for an example of how to do it.

 Android libraries and binaries are placed in directory `%{prefix}%/arm-linux-androideabi`, where `%{prefix}%` is the